Who Are We?

 We’re a movement of Christians praying and fasting on the 1st of each month for climate justice.

 We started off in the UK, but now include people from Australia, Canada, Europe and the US.
-And we hope to grow more – in 2015 the Anglican Communion Bishops’ statement on the environment suggested that all Anglicans worldwide pray and fast on the 1st of the month!
+And we hope to grow more – the Anglican Communion Bishops’ statement on the environment ‘The World Is Our Host’ suggested that all Anglicans worldwide should pray and fast on the 1st of the month!

 Typhoon Haiyan brought devastation to the Philippines just as the climate negotiations were beginning in Warsaw in November 2013.
 Filipino delegate Yeb Saño, despairing both at the devastation of his country and the slow progress made by world leaders in reaching any kind of progress towards a new agreement on tackling climate change, announced he would fast either until the end of the two week conference or until real progress was made.
 He has continued to fast on the first of every month and his example has led to the international ‘Fast for the Climate’ movement.